nating/i-see-text-regions/assignment-1/README.md

 **Each component in the image flood filled to a different colour, to show that the components have been found:**
 <img src="./assets/connected/Notice0.jpg" width="500"/>

-This process used up to this point is not perfect, and already some text may be lost from the image.
+The process used up to this point is not perfect, and already some text may be lost from the image.
 If the difference between characters and the background of the notices is not clear, then the components that represent text might have more points than they should.
 This can lead to them not being classified as text later in the program.
 Below is an example from the test images, that showcases how components might contain more pixels than just the associated character of text.
 In this example, the output text region still contains all of the text but is higher than the text region in the ground truth for the image, causing the DICE coefficient for the image to be .92.

 <img src="./assets/report-images/incorrect-segment-extraction.jpg" width="700"/>

-### 5: Getting the Average Colour each component
+### 5: Getting the Average Colour of each component

 Now that the program has the points for every component in the image, it creates an object to represent each component.
 Each object has the bounding rectangle of the component and the average pixel value of its points in the original image.
 The program does not need the points of the components from here on.
-The bouncing rectangle and the average colour of the components is enough for the process the program uses to to determine whether they are text.
+The bouncing rectangles and the average colours of the components are enough for the process the program uses to to determine whether they are text.

-To get the average colour of a component, a mask is made using the component's points to find the only its pixels from the original image.
-To get the average colour of the pixels in the component, the average for each channel in the its pixels is computed and used for that channel.
+To get the average colour of a component, a mask is made using the component's points to find only the pixels inside that component from the original image.
+To get the average colour of the component's pixel values, the average pixel value for each of its channels is computed and used for that channel.

 **An example mask of a component from the image:**
 <img src="./assets/report-images/mask-example.jpg" width="500"/>

 ### 6: Finding Lines of Text

 Lines of text are made up of at least two characters.
-Therefore the program looks at each of the segments it has found and, if it is sufficiently similar to another segment that is located nearby horizontally in the image, considers it a letter.
+Therefore the program looks at each segment it has found and, if it is sufficiently similar to another segment that is located nearby horizontally in the image, considers it a letter.
 The program assumes that the notices in an input image are upright enough that at least one pixel of each character in a line of text is on the same horizontal line in the image as one pixel of any adjacent characters in the line of text.

 The criteria for two segments being part of a line of text together are:
 * Both segments are within a certain distance (relative to their width) of each other horizontally.